How to dress for a winter stay in Switzerland

 Intersport is the recommended company to rent winter gear in Switzerland.
 They cater to tourists from abroad and have lots of stores in ski resorts.
 You can rent skis and snowboards, sportswear, winter clothes and accessories.
-You can book your gear online, or pick your items in one of the stores.
+You can book your gear online in advance, or pick your items at the spot in one of the Intersport stores.

 Other Swiss chain stores with rental are available in many towns, but not always in ski resorts.
-They mainly offer ski gear, not winter clothes.
+They mainly offer specialized ski gear, not regular winter clothes.
 Examples are: